||Berner Oberland, Switzerland

 WHO WOULD LIKE THIS TRIP?

-Our Across the Berner Oberland trip offers a nice mix of strenuous to strenuous plus hiking with some long days.
+Our Across the Berner Oberland hike offers a nice mix of strenuous to strenuous plus hiking, with some long days.
 This is a great route for those who enjoy full days in the mountains and comfortable evenings in classic Swiss villages.
+We are happy to supply a list of past participants who can share honest insights into their experiences.

 The group will meet at our hotel in Lauenen the evening of Day 1 at 6:30 pm for an area orientation, followed by our welcome dinner.